Marriage isn’t always easy and it can be helpful to have some professional guidance and advice along the way.

 Thankfully there are many couples therapy exercises you can do at home to strengthen your relationship and build trust and communication.

-These couples therapy techniques can help you talk on a deeper level, teach you to fight fair, and create goals for your future together.
+These couples therapy techniques can help you communicate on a deeper level, teach you to fight fair, and create goals for your future together.

 1. Do a trust fall

 A trust fall is a trust-building exercise that may seem small but fosters large results.
-We may have done it as a fun activity with friends but it can actually be a part of couples therapy at home.
+We may have done it as a fun activity with friends but it can be a part of couples’ therapy at home.